 With: Scot McKnight, Lucy Peppiatt and Brad Jersak.

-According to Scot McKnight, ‘kingdom’ is the biblical term most misused by Christians today.
+According to Scot McKnight, kingdom is the biblical term most misused by Christians today.
 It has taken on meanings that are completely at odds with what the Bible says and has become a buzzword for both social justice and redemption.
-In Kingdom Conspiracy, McKnight offers a sizzling biblical corrective and a fiercely radical vision for the role of the local church in the kingdom of God.
+In Kingdom Conspiracy, McKnight offers a sizzling biblical corrective on the meaning of kingdom and a fiercely radical vision for the role of the local church in the kingdom of God.